 - Is the scientific method sufficiently powerful to understand general quantum systems?

 Each of these questions can be formulated as a precise computational question.
 The first question translates to a beautiful conjecture in condensed matter theory called the area law, which states that the ground state of any local Hamiltonian satisfies the property that the entanglement entropy across any cut is bounded by the edge expansion of the cut.
 The second question can be formalized as asking whether the quantum analog of the PCP theorem is true.
-And the third question can be formulated in terms of the power of the interactive proof system with a polynomial time quantum prover interacting with a classical polynomial time verifier.
+And the third question can be formulated in terms of the power of an interactive proof system with a polynomial time quantum prover interacting with a polynomial time classical verifier.

 At the other end of the spectrum, quantum Hamiltonian complexity provides new approaches and techniques for tackling fundamental questions in condensed matter physics, in particular the classical simulation of quantum many body systems.
 The area law plays a central role in recent progress on using tensor network based techniques for simulating such systems.
 The goal of this semester long program is to bring together leading computer scientists, condensed matter physicists and mathematicians working on these questions, and to build upon the existing bridges and collaborations between them.
 One of the important priorities will be to help establish a common language between the three groups, so that key insights from all three areas can be pooled in tackling the outstanding issues at the heart of quantum Hamiltonian complexity.